 Some claim that we are meant to be eating what our paleolithic forebears ate, that being a more hunter-fisher-gatherer type of diet.

 Photos courtesy of Pexels.com

-During a health coaching session with clients, I always prefer to emphasize what to include in their diet, versus just focusing on which foods to avoid, as it is psychologically easier on those rebellious parts of our mind that don't like to feel deprived.
+During a health coaching session with clients, I emphasize what to include in their diet first, versus just focusing on which foods to avoid, as it is psychologically easier on those rebellious parts of our mind that don't like to feel deprived.
 It's mentally more encouraging to focus on the abundance of choices, versus the restrictions.

 However, for the purposes of better understanding what constitutes a healthy diet, I will start with a list of foods that pretty much everybody agrees are best avoided, or greatly minimized.

-That said, If the bulk of the population that is overweight and sick would at least greatly minimize most of the foods to avoid on the following list, I believe a good majority would begin to experience weight loss, and better health.
+That said, If the bulk of the population greatly minimized the foods on the following list, I believe most would begin to experience better health.

 Foods to Avoid

 Hydrogenated and partially hydrogenated oils or trans fats